-- (C) the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; and - (D) the disclosures in COLL 3.2.6R(8) and COLL 4.2.5R(3)(i) have been made. - 14.4 In relation to such securities: - (A) issue, issued and issuer include guarantee, guaranteed and guarantor; and - (B) an issue differs from another if there is a difference as to repayment date, rate of interest, guarantor or other material terms of the issue. - 14.5 Notwithstanding paragraph 12.1 and subject to paragraphs 12.2 and 12.3, in applying the 20% limit in paragraph 12.10 with respect to a single body, such securities issued by that body shall be taken into account.
+- (B) No more than 30% in value of the Scheme Property consists of such securities of any one issue: and - (C) The Scheme Property includes such securities issued by that or another issuer, of at least six different issues; and - (D) The disclosures in COLL 3.2.6R(8) and COLL 4.2.5R(3)(i) have been made. - 14.4 In relation to such securities: - (A) Issue, issued and issuer include guarantee, guaranteed and guarantor; and - (B) An issue differs from another if there is a difference as to repayment date, rate of interest, guarantor, or other material terms of the issue. - 14.5 Notwithstanding paragraph 12.1 and subject to paragraphs 12.2 and 12.3, in applying the 20% limit in paragraph 12.10 with respect to a single body, such securities issued by that body shall be taken into account.

-15. Collective Investment Schemes
+15 Collective Investment Schemes

-- 15.1 A Fund may invest in units in a collective investment scheme, including for the avoidance of doubt, Shares in other Funds of the Company, provided that no more than 30% of the value of that investing scheme is invested in collective investment schemes which are not UCITS schemes and only if the second scheme complies with the following requirements: - (A) it is a scheme which complies with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive; or - (B) is recognised under the provisions of section 272 of the Act (Individually recognised overseas schemes) that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of Article 50(1)(e) of the UCITS Directive are met; or - (C) is authorised as a non-UCITS retail scheme (provided the requirements of article 50(1)(e) of the UCITS Directive are met); or - (D) is authorised in another EEA State (provided the requirements of article 50(1)(e) of the UCITS Directive are met); or - (E) is authorised by the competent authority of an OECD Country (other than another EEA State) which has: - (1) signed the IOSCO Multilateral Memorandum of Understanding; and - (2) approved the scheme's management company, rules and depositary/custody arrangements, provided the requirements of article 50(1)(e) of the UCITS Directive are met;
+- 15.1 A Fund may invest in units in a collective investment scheme, including for the avoidance of doubt, Shares in other Funds of the Company, provided that no more than 30% of the value of that investing scheme is invested in collective investment schemes which are not UCITS schemes and only if the second scheme complies with the following requirements: - (A) It is a scheme which complies with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive; or - (B) Is recognised under the provisions of section 272 of the Act (Individually recognised overseas schemes) that is authorised by the supervisory authorities of Guernsey, Jersey, or the Isle of Man (provided the requirements of Article 50(1)(e) of the UCITS Directive are met; or

+- (C) Is authorised as a non-UCITS retail scheme (provided the requirements of article 50(1)(e) of the UCITS Directive are met); or - (D) Is authorised in another EEA State (provided the requirements of article 50(1)(e) of the UCITS Directive are met); or - (E) Is authorised by the competent authority of an OECD Country (other than another EEA State) which has: - 1.
+Signed the IOSCO Multilateral Memorandum of Understanding; and - 2.
+Approved the scheme's management company, rules and depositary/custody arrangements, provided the requirements of article 50(1)(e) of the UCITS Directive are met.